AndersDeath/diary2/README.md

 The very bad meeting was on DrSmile.
 Thay want to introduce chaika-management.
 I do not like it at all.
 I should spend more time on interview preparations.

 # 01 June 2022 - Tuesday - Kaş

+I had a very poor interview with Temedica.
+It's just waste of time.
+Today is the last day in Turkey in this trip.
+Today's night I am flying to Yerevan.
+It will be very hard to handle this night.